Eamon Park: CCF/NDP organizer

 Park continued his work with the union and the party, holding many roles within the provincial and national CCF infrastructure.
 Following the federal party's crushing defeat in the 1958 federal election, it was decided that the Canadian Labour Congress would align itself with the CCF to form a new political party.
 Park was a CLC representative on the Political Action Committee.
 The reborn group was first called The New Party, adopting a suggestion made by Park, later to become the New Democratic Party.
 At the NDP founding convention in 1961, Park was elected as secretary of the NDP executive.
 From 1965 to 1967 he served as president of the federal party.

-In 1972 the Canadian government appointed Park as labour attache to the High Commission of Canada to the United Kingdom.
+In 1972, the Canadian government appointed Park as labour attache to the High Commission of Canada in the United Kingdom.
 He also had responsibility for labour relations with Sweden.
 He died in London on 28 April 1975.
 His ashes were interred alongside his wife's in Mount Pleasant Cemetery, Toronto.